ocapn/ocapn/draft-specifications/Model.md

 > However, we encourage concrete representations to use some canonical key
 > order, though this is not a concern of the abstract syntax and data model.
 >
-> A JavaScript object that owns any non-string keys (numbers or symbols) or
+> A JavaScript object that owns any symbol-keyed properties or with a prototype
-> with a prototype other than `Object.prototype cannot be passed as an OCapN
+> other than `Object.prototype` cannot be passed as an OCapN struct, as all such
-> struct as all such objects are reserved for concrete representations of OCapN
+> objects are reserved for concrete representations of OCapN types.
-> types.
 > The key `Symbol.for('passStyle')` is special and indicates the kind of OCapN
-> value the object represents.
+> value represented by an object.

 ## Tagged